GitHub Integration

 Keeping the Daemon Running

 roborev daemon start runs the daemon in the background, but it won’t survive a reboot.
-For persistent operation, set up a system service.
+See Persistent Daemon for launchd (macOS) and systemd (Linux) setup.

 You can configure multiple review types and agents to run in parallel for each PR.
 The CI poller creates a matrix of jobs (review_types x agents) and posts a single synthesized comment when all jobs complete.